thomasWeise/oa/structure/searchSpace/README.md

 If we process such a string from the beginning to the end and step-by-step assign the jobs, we get a feasible Gantt chart as result.
 It is not possible to produce a deadlock (see [@sec:solutionSpace:feasibility]), because we will only allocate an operation to a machine after having placed all operations that come before it in the same job.

+\rel.figure{jssp_encoding}{Illustration of the first five and the second-to-last steps of the encoding of an example point in the search space to a candidate solution.}{jssp_encoding.svgz}{width=97.5%}

 This encoding can best be described by an example.
 In the demo instance, we have&nbsp;$\jsspMachines=5$ machines and&nbsp;$\jsspJobs=4$ jobs.
 Each job has&nbsp;$\jsspMachines=5$ operations that must be distributed to the machines.